Maps loading...

 Man & motor

-Craigavon was a response to the increasing urban sprawl and housing shortages in post-war Belfast.
-The solution was to build a new city and a new industrial centre for Northern Ireland, creating jobs and providing housing for 100,000 people by 1980.Geoffrey Copcutt was appointed to be the new city’s chief architect, long before the location or the name of the new city had been decided.
-As the project developed, Copcutt became increasingly frustrated by Stormont’s interference and local tribal politics, and less than 2 years later resigned in a storm of bad publicity.
+Geoffrey Copcutt was appointed to be the new city’s chief architect, before the location or the name of the new city had been decided.
+Copcutt became increasingly frustrated by Stormont’s interference and local tribal politics, and a year later resigned in a storm of bad publicity.

 The biggest single technical consideration is traffic planning.
 We don’t intend to rely on the application of current American practice – their own systems are already proving absurdly inadequate